canegru/lp-ets-boilerplate-widget/README.md

 ## About
 Template for starting a LivePerson widget quickly.
-Built with MaterialUI, MaterialSense and Create-react-app.
+Built with MaterialUI, Create-react-app, TailwindCss, PostCSS and Velocity.

 Use this as an example or starting point for developing widgets.